walmartlabs/lacinia/docs/tutorial/rating-mutation.rst

 However, that side-effect is essentially invisible to Lacinia, as it will occur during the execution of a field resolver function.

-The difference between a query and a mutation in GraphQL is razor thin.
+The difference in how Lacinia executes a query and a mutation is razor thin.
-When the incoming query document contains only a single top level operation, as is the case in all the examples so far in this tutorial, then there is no difference at all between them.
+When the incoming query document contains only a single top level operation, as is the case in all the examples so far in this tutorial, then there is no difference in at all.

-When the query document contains multiple mutations, then the top-level mutations execute sequentially; the first completes before the second begins execution.
-For queries, execution order is not in a specified order (though the order of keys and values is specified by the client query).
+GraphQL allows a single request to contain multiple operations `of the same type`: multiple queries or multiple mutations.

+When possible, Lacinia will execute multiple query operations in parallel [#parallel]_.
+Multiple mutations are executed serially.

 We'll consider the changes here back-to-front, starting with our database (which is still just a map inside an Atom).